 Charles Dickens once stated that Little Red Riding Hood was his first love, and if only he could have married her, he would have known perfect bliss.
-For me, and many of my women friends, our hearts were first won by Peter Pan -- that charming, exasperating rascal of a boy, killer of pirates and intimate of fairies.
-But in our generation, we first encountered Peter as portrayed by the actress Mary Martin (in a televised version of the stage play Peter Pan), which created a certain gender confusion.
-Was Peter a boy (or girl) we had a crush on, or the dashing figure that we wanted to be ourselves?
+For me, my first love was Peter Pan -- that charming, exasperating rascal of a boy, killer of pirates and intimate of fairies.
+But in my generation, we first encountered Peter as portrayed by the actress Mary Martin (in a televised version of the stage play Peter Pan), which created a certain gender confusion.
+Was Peter a boy (or girl) I had a crush on, or the dashing figure that I wanted to be myself?
 Play-acting the role of Wendy was boring, too much sewing and mothering of Lost Boys; play-acting Peter was so much better, strutting and scheming and fighting pirates.
-We dreamed of flight, and fairy dust, and Indian drums sounding in the woods; and insisted on leaving the bedroom window cracked in case Peter should appeared.
-And then we all grew up, of course, as every child (but one) must do.
-Peter Pan became just a childhood game and a sappy Walt Disney film.
-Yet they say first love is powerful.
-Peter's influence may be stronger than we knew — for each of us have spent our lives seeking adventure: in books, in art, and on foreign shores.
-Our hearts still quicken at the sound of a drum, or the smile of an exasperating boy.
-On December 27, 2004, Peter Pan turns 100 years old.
-This piece is dedicated to him, and to his creator, the Scottish author Sir James M. Barrie....
+I dreamed of flight, and fairy dust, and Indian drums sounding in the woods; and insisted on leaving the bedroom window cracked in case Peter should appear.

 Yet the years from ages thirteen to eighteen seem to have been the happiest of Barrie's own life, when he left his home and grieving mother to attend Dumfries Academy.
 Though Dumfries was co-educational, Barrie lived in a masculine world of sports, games, and intense friendships with other boys.
 He was small and thin, but good at football, cricket, fishing, and other sports, and especially at games of make believe involving pirates, bandits, and other stock characters from the Penny Dreadfuls.
 These games evolved into a Dramatic Club, establishing Barrie's life long devotion to the theater.
 He wrote his very first play for the club, a melodrama called Bandelero the Bandit.